‘Spartacus’: LIFE Behind the Scenes of a Kubrick Classic

 A full five decades after its debut, Spartacus is no longer a mere movie.
 Instead, the strange, flawed, enthralling sword-and-sandal epic long ago entered that thorny realm where unclassifiable cinematic touchstones (Vertigo, Night of the Hunter, Brazil, et al.) reside.
 Directed by a 32-year-old with only two feature films under his belt, produced by and starring mid-century superstar Kirk Douglas and featuring a galaxy of acting luminaries, the 1960 blockbuster has been exalted, imitated and parodied; honored, derided and dissected; and after all these years, it still achieves what most three-hour, big-budget historical dramas can only dream of: it’s entertaining as hell.

-Here, on the anniversary of Stanley Kubrick’s death — March 7, 1999, at the age of 70 — LIFE.com presents rare and unpublished photos from the Spartacus set by LIFE’s J.R.
+Here, LIFE.com presents rare and unpublished photos from the Spartacus set by LIFE’s J.R.
 Eyerman, who, along with writer David Zeitlin, spent time chronicling behind-the-scenes action on the massive, $12 million production.

 Critics, to absolutely no one’s surprise, were sharply divided over Spartacus when it was first released.
 TIME magazine called it “a new kind of Hollywood movie: a super-spectacle with spiritual vitality and moral force.”
 The New York Times‘ long-time film critic, meanwhile, dismissed the movie as “heroic humbug.”
 Over the years, most reviewers and movie fans, alike, have come around to the view that, while the film has its problems — its pacing alone drives some viewers to distraction — Spartacus remains one the most successful admixtures of action-flick and high-minded drama ever attempted .